rktjmp/hotpot.nvim/README.md

 (when the file is missing, or is stale).
 Finally it loads and returns the Lua module.

-The compiled `.lua` files are stored in Neovims cache directory, under the `hotpot` subdirectory.
+The compiled `.lua` files are stored in Neovim's cache directory, under the `hotpot` subdirectory.
 You will not see the compiled artefacts among your `.fnl` files or in any `.lua` directory.

-You can find your cache directory by running `:echo stdpath("cache)"`.
+You can find your cache directory by running `:echo stdpath("cache")`.

 ## See Also

-I suggest checking out [Lume](https://github.com/rxi/lume) as a complementary functional standard libray.
+I suggest checking out [Lume](https://github.com/rxi/lume) as a complementary functional standard library.

 [Zest](https://github.com/tsbohc/zest.nvim) is a small library of functions and macros focused on configuring Neovim.
 Zest is compatible with Hotpot when Zest's